qbcbyb/Hydrant-Lib/README.md

     then add below to your dependencies:
     >compile 'com.github.qbcbyb:provider:1.0.15-SNAPSHOT
 2. Download Templates in <https://github.com/qbcbyb/Hydrant-Lib/tree/master/provider/File-and-Code-Templates> ,then add them to your AndroidStudio's "File and Code Templates"
-3. Create bean use template TableModel and create tableColumn use template TableColumn, all of them mush use the same Name while creating;
+3. Create bean use template `TableModel` and create tableColumn use template `TableColumn`, all of them mush use the same Name while creating;
 4. Now you can add your field to your bean ,don't forget to implement field's getter and setter in your tableColumn, view `Conversation` and `ConversationTableColumn` sample in <https://github.com/qbcbyb/Hydrant-Lib/tree/master/provider/src/test/java/com/github/qbcbyb/provider/test>;
-5. Add your table single instance into Tables list like <https://github.com/qbcbyb/Hydrant-Lib/tree/master/provider/src/test/java/com/github/qbcbyb/provider/test/Tables.java>;
+5. Add your table single instance into `Tables` list like <https://github.com/qbcbyb/Hydrant-Lib/tree/master/provider/src/test/java/com/github/qbcbyb/provider/test/Tables.java>;
-6. Add your ContentProvider and SQLiteOpenHelper like TestContentProvider and TestSQLiteOpenHelper in <https://github.com/qbcbyb/Hydrant-Lib/tree/master/provider/src/test/java/com/github/qbcbyb/provider/test/>;
+6. Add your ContentProvider and SQLiteOpenHelper like `TestContentProvider` and `TestSQLiteOpenHelper` in <https://github.com/qbcbyb/Hydrant-Lib/tree/master/provider/src/test/java/com/github/qbcbyb/provider/test/>;
-7. Add TestContentProvider in your AndroidManifest.xml;
+7. Add `TestContentProvider` in your AndroidManifest.xml;
-8. Once you need add new Table, you need repeat step 3、4、5 , and config UpgradeAction in TestSQLiteOpenHelper.
+8. Once you need add new Table, you need repeat step 3、4、5 , and config UpgradeAction in `TestSQLiteOpenHelper`.

 ## library